user0407/CLUDA/README.md

 ./run_train.sh <name of the experiments (any name of your choice)>
 ```

+## Note

+For reproducing results on DAFormer + CLUDA, please set `FD loss hyperparameter (lambda) = 0.009` and `Learning rate power = 1.1` while training with Swin-L backbone.
+For same experiment with SegFormer backbone, the above parameters shall remain same as mentioned in DAFormer.

 ## Acknowledgements

 We have used code from following open-source repositories.
 We thank the authors for making their work public.